Jambierp/hashcat/BUILD_CYGWIN.md

-# Compiling hashcat with Cygwin.
+# Compiling supercrack with Cygwin.

 Tested on a Windows 10 20H2 x64 machine.